Shoulder Pain Treatment in Dublin, Cork, Cavan

 The rotator cuff is a group of muscles and tendons that surround the shoulder joint, keeping the head of your upper arm bone firmly within the shallow socket of the shoulder.
-A rotator cuff injury can cause a dull ache in the shoulder, which often worsens with use of the arm away from the body.
+A rotator cuff injury can cause dull aching shoulder pain, which often worsens with use of the arm away from the body.

 Frozen shoulder, also known as adhesive capsulitis, is a condition characterized by stiffness and shoulder pain.
 It is a glenohumeral joint disorder that restricts movement as a result of adhesion and existence of fibrosis in the shoulder capsule.
 Signs and symptoms typically begin gradually, worsen over time then resolve usually within one to three years.

 The bones, ligaments and tendons that make up your shoulder joint are encased in a capsule of connective tissue.
-Frozen shoulder occurs when this capsule thickens and tightens around the shoulder joint, restricting its movement.
-Medical community aren’t sure why this happens to some people, although it’s more likely to occur in people who have diabetes or those who recently had to immobilize their shoulder for a long period, such as after surgery, arm fracture, rotator cuff injury or stroke.
+Frozen shoulder sets in when this capsule thickens and tightens around the shoulder joint, restricting its movement.
+It is unclear why Frozen shoulder occurs in some more than others, although it’s more likely to happen in people who have diabetes or those who recently had to immobilize their shoulder for a long period, such as after surgery, arm fracture, rotator cuff injury or stroke.

 Frozen shoulder typically develops slowly, and in three stages.
 Each stage can last a number of months: